bogardpd/lodging_data_utils/README.md

 ## Hotel Data Format

-The hotel data should be in an Excel spreadsheet, with a sheet title of `Hotel Data`.
+The hotel data should be in an Excel spreadsheet, with a sheet title of `StaysData`.
 The data should contain a row for each hotel stay, in a titled table with at least the following columns:

 * The `Checkout Date` of the hotel stay
 * The number of `Nights` spent at the hotel during this stay